Backpage: U.S. Senate investigation

 Techdirt editor Mike Masnick later wrote that such moderation was actually encouraged by Section 230's safe harbor, stating that one could "quite clearly see this as Backpage letting users know that it is not a place that should be used for sex trafficking, because it clearly alerts them to things that they don't want on the site."
 Masnick also noted that the same day as the hearing, Backpage had won another legal battle when the Supreme Court refused to hear an appeal of a lower court's dismissal of Jane Doe, et al. v.
 Backpage.com.

 In a piece on the hearing, Elizabeth Nolan Brown, a senior editor at Reason magazine, wrote that the terms in question did not necessarily indicate sex trafficking, since, for example, "teen" could apply to 18 and 19-year-olds, who were "both 'teens' and, legally, adults".
-She also quotes NCMEC as stating that "It is virtually impossible to determine how old the young women in these ads are without an in-depth criminal investigation".
+She also quoted the NCMEC as stating that "It is virtually impossible to determine how old the young women in these ads are without an in-depth criminal investigation".

 But Portman, McCaskill and others saw these moderation practices as nefarious.
 In his concluding remarks, Portman stated that, "Backpage deliberately sanitized [these ads] to conceal evidence of prostitution, to conceal evidence of child trafficking", and as a result had allegedly broken the law.
 Portman said that he and McCaskill would promptly consider whether to refer this matter to the Department of Justice (DOJ) ... for further investigation."

 By April 2017, The Arizona Republic was reporting that a federal grand jury had been impaneled in Phoenix and was considering indictments of Lacey and Larkin.